Kell antigen system: McLeod phenotype

 McLeod phenotype (or McLeod syndrome) is an X-linked anomaly of the Kell blood group system in which Kell antigens are poorly detected by laboratory tests.
 The McLeod gene encodes the XK protein, a protein with structural characteristics of a membrane transport protein but of unknown function.
 The XK appears to be required for proper synthesis or presentation of the Kell antigens on the red blood cell surface.

 History

 The Kell group was named after the first patient described with antibodies to K1, a pregnant woman named Mrs. Kellacher in 1945.
 Mrs. Cellano was likewise a pregnant woman with the first described antibodies to K2.
 The K0 phenotype was first described in 1957 and the McLeod phenotype was found in Hugh McLeod, a Harvard dental student, in 1961.

-King Henry VIII of England may have had Kell-positive blood type, explaining the deaths of seven of his ten children at, or soon after, birth, and suggesting that his mental deterioration around age 40 could be explained by McLeod Syndrome; this was supported by the revelation that Henry may have inherited Kell from his maternal great-grandmother, Jacquetta of Luxembourg.
+King Henry VIII of England may have had Kell-positive blood type, explaining the deaths of seven of his ten children at, or soon after, birth, supported by the revelation that Henry may have inherited Kell from his maternal great-grandmother, Jacquetta of Luxembourg.
+Alternatively he may have had McLeod syndrome, explaining his mental deterioration around age 40.